-- The "Voluntary Subcontractor Registration Scheme (VSRS)" would be renamed to "Subcontractor Registration Scheme (SRS) at the Stage 2.
-Nonetheless, the omission of the word "Voluntary" would not and could not change the scheme from voluntary basis to mandatory basis. - To strengthen the regulatory actions by extending the coverage to include i) the whole section of FIUO and OSHO and counted by the numbers of convictions within a specified period; ii) violations under the Immigration Ordinance (Cap.
+Agenda Item Paper Major Resolutions/ Progress Highlights specified period; ii) violations under the Immigration Ordinance (Cap.
 115) for employment of illegal immigrants/workers; and iii) Late payment of workers' wages and/or MPF contributions over 10 days by solid proof (without conviction).
 However, Chairman emphasised that this provision was made for exceptional cases only where solid evidence could be provided such as solid data from Housing Department.
-More details about the enhanced regulatory actions could be found in Annex F of the paper. - As more and more employers and main contractors would only engage VSRS registered subcontractors, new talents in construction industry might find it more difficult to attain the necessary working experience to qualify for registration.
+More details about the enhanced regulatory actions could be found in Annex F of the paper. • As more and more employers and main contractors would only engage VSRS registered subcontractors, new talents in construction industry might find it more difficult to attain the necessary working experience to qualify for registration.
 Hence, it was proposed to create a new requirement (R3) as set out at Annex H of the paper.
-Commented by a Member, the word "OR" would be added between Requirement R2 (2.1a) and Requirement R3 (2.1c). - The rules and procedures of VSRS would be revised and updated before submitting to the Com-SBC for endorsement.

-Suggested by a Member, the Task Force on VSRS Stage 2 could discuss how and to what extent more information on convicted cases and disciplinary actions taken against the registered subcontractors could be announced to raise awareness amongst subcontractors.
-For members' information, the names of those subcontractors who had been revoked or suspended from the list of registered subcontractors were announced on VSRS website.
+Commented by a Member, the word "OR" would be added between Requirement R2 (2.1a) and Requirement R3 (2.1c). • The rules and procedures of VSRS would be revised and updated before submitting to the Com-SBC for endorsement.
+The Task Force on VSRS Stage 2 could discuss how and to what extent more information on convicted cases and disciplinary actions taken against the registered subcontractors could be announced to raise awareness amongst subcontractors.
+The task force had drawn up a strategic road map to raise the quality of services and improve the safety performance of subcontractors.
+To achieve this goal, the task force was considering to develop a new grading system (e.g. Grade A license, Grade B license, Grade C license) to be